Reading Recovery Trainer of Teacher Leaders

-Bio: Lori Taylor works as Reading Recovery Trainer for the College of Education and Human Development.
+Bio: Lori Taylor works as Reading Recovery Trainer of Teacher Leaders for the College of Education and Human Development.
 She began working at the University of Maine as a Reading Recovery Teacher Leader in 2013.
 Prior to that, she worked for 28 years in education, as a teacher in special education, kindergarten and first through third grades, as well as Reading Recovery and literacy interventions in grades K-4.
 Lori also served in public schools as an advanced literacy coach and Reading Recovery teacher leader.
-She has provided professional development for teachers through graduate coursework and coaching for over 11 years.
+She has provided professional development for teachers through graduate coursework and coaching for over a decade.
 Research interests include teacher professional development and contingent teaching with a focus on reflection, language and nonverbal teacher actions.

 Ph.D. in Literacy Education, 2016, University of Maine